ankit1990/metamind/README.md

 1. NLTK (for identifying english stopwords)
 2. Tornado (python web server).

-To run the server
+To run the server:-
 python server.py

 The server runs at port 8888.
-To access the url, please hit localhost:8888 Check console to periodically check the status of task.
+To access the url, please hit localhost:8888.
+Watch the console to check status.

 Algorithm:
 Uses bag of words with logistic regression.